ppy/osu-wiki/news/2018/2018-11-01-beatmap-spotlights-summer-2018.md

 [![](/wiki/shared/news/2018-11-01-beatmap-spotlights-summer-2018/mania/mazare-party.jpg)](https://osu.ppy.sh/beatmapsets/650415)

 ::Insp1r3::{ user=7131254 }'s first ranked mapset, "Mazare Party" by MAZARE presents a unique spread of 4K and 6K, with each keymode being a noticeably different as well as being fun to play.
-With ::Chilly::{ user=7792942 }, [Cokiiplay](https://osu.ppy.sh/users/6760124) and lastly ::Asherz007::{ user=9014047 } contributing, the 4K spread explores an intense handstream challenge where players are forced to maintain their stamina and technique throughout.
+With ::Chilly::{ user=7792942 }, ::Cokiiplay::{ user=6760124 } and lastly ::Asherz007::{ user=9014047 } contributing, the 4K spread explores an intense handstream challenge where players are forced to maintain their stamina and technique throughout.

-Moreover, ::jakads::{ user=259972 }, [booty](https://osu.ppy.sh/users/4605217) and once again Asherz007 on the 6K spread shows a complete mashup of a complex long note pattern and fast stream, challenging the reading ability of players.
+Moreover, ::jakads::{ user=259972 }, ::booty::{ user=4605217 } and once again Asherz007 on the 6K spread shows a complete mashup of a complex long note pattern and fast stream, challenging the reading ability of players.

 [![](/wiki/shared/news/2018-11-01-beatmap-spotlights-summer-2018/mania/ongaku.jpg)](https://osu.ppy.sh/beatmapsets/540432)

-Our masters of 7K, ::Kawawa::{ user=4647754 } & [Critical_Star](https://osu.ppy.sh/users/3793196) once again return with a beautiful and challenging mapset, Yu_Asahina's "Ongaku -resolve-".
+Our masters of 7K, ::Kawawa::{ user=4647754 } & ::Critical\1Star::{ user=3793196 } once again return with a beautiful and challenging mapset, Yu_Asahina's "Ongaku -resolve-".

 As the difficulty progresses, Kawawa and Critical_Star express and interpret the mixture of piano rolls and flow of the rhythm using complex long notes with fast delay patterns.
 7K players will once again fall in love with this challenging track and will make them seek for much more from them!